pavatus/ait/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+_name: Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: ''
+title: ""
 labels: bug
 assignees: Loqor

----

-**Describe the bug**
+body:
+- type: markdown
+  attributes:

+- type: textarea
+  attributes:
+  label: Describe the bug
-A clear and concise description of what the bug is.
+  description: A clear and concise description of what the bug is.

-**To Reproduce**
+  validations:
+  required: true

+- type: textarea
+  attributes:
+  label: To Reproduce
-Steps to reproduce the behavior:
+  description: Steps to reproduce the behavior:
+  placeholder: |
   1. Go to '...'
   2. Click on '....'
   3. Scroll down to '....'
   4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+- type: input
+  attributes:
+  label: Screenshots / Logs
-If applicable, add screenshots to help explain your problem.
+  description: If applicable, add screenshots or logs to help explain your problem.

-**AIT Version:**
+- type: dropdown
+  id: ait-version
+  attributes:
+  label: AIT Version
-Provide the version of AIT this is on
+  description: Provide the version of AIT this is on:

-**Additional context**
+  options:
+  - 1.2.0
+  - 1.1.0
+  - 1.0.0
+  - Beta-Release (List which version in Additional context)
+  -
+- type: checkboxes
+    id: git-issue
+    attributes:
+    label: Github Issue
+    description: Is there a problem on the Github Repo?
+    options:
+    - label: Yes
+    - label: No

+- type: textarea
+  attributes:
+  label: Additional context
-Add any other context about the problem here -  eg other mods you were playing with.
+  description: Add any other context about the problem here -  eg other mods you were playing with._